ExeClim/Isca/docs/source/modules/vert_coordinate.rst

 Authors
 -------
-This documentation was written by Daniel Williams, peer reviewed by Stephen Thomson
+This documentation was written by Daniel Williams, peer reviewed by Stephen Thomson and quality controlled by Neil Lewis.